jaysujae/stat_calculator/README.md

 = mean(Xn^2) - mean(Xn)^2
 ```
 - Therefore if we save mean value and mean of square value, we can use a new mean value formula and get a new variance as well.
-- We can expect some problems with this method, like overflow and precision.
+- We can expect some problems with this method, like overflow and precisions especially for float case.
 - Let's call it 'Formula' method.